thi-nha/nhathi-tran-creative-app-exam/README.md

 ### **Idea and Motivation**
 The project was inspired by the intersection of art and programming.
 The goal was to create visually appealing, algorithmically generated images of a flower and compile them into a multimedia presentation.

-**Development Process**
+### **Development Process**
-Research:
+**1. Research:**

-Investigated various image generation techniques using the Pillow library.
+- Investigated various image generation techniques using the Pillow library.
-Explored methods for combining images into videos and adding music using MoviePy and other Python tools.
+- Explored methods for combining images into videos and adding music using MoviePy and other Python tools.

-Implementation:
+**2. Implementation:**

-Image Generation: Multiple images of a flower are generated with varying petal colors.
+- **Image Generation**: Multiple images of a flower are generated with varying petal colors.
-Video Creation: The images are compiled into a video, repeated twice to create a longer sequence.
+- **Video Creation**: The images are compiled into a video, repeated twice to create a longer sequence.
-GIF Creation: The video is converted into a GIF.
+- **GIF Creation*+: The video is converted into a GIF.
-Music Generation: A music file is generated based on a text prompt using a pre-trained model.
+- **Music Generation**: A music file is generated based on a text prompt using a pre-trained model.
-Final Video: The music is added to the video, creating the final multimedia piece.
+- **Final Video**: The music is added to the video, creating the final multimedia piece.
-Screenshots or Video
-Include a screenshot of the generated flower images or a link to the final video demonstrating the project in action.

-Credits
+## **Video**
+![](QR_to_myVideo.gif)
+Here is a QR Code to my video where you can see my demo of creating a musicvideo.

+## **Credits**
 This project uses the following libraries and resources:

-Pillow: For image creation and manipulation.
+- **Pillow**: For image creation and manipulation.
-OpenCV: For video creation.
+- **OpenCV**: For video creation.
-MoviePy: For video and GIF processing.
+- **MoviePy**: For video and GIF processing.
-Transformers (HuggingFace): For generating music using a pre-trained model.
+- **Transformers** (HuggingFace): For generating music using a pre-trained model.

-#Adding gifs to README.md file
-![](QR_to_myVideo.gif)
+## **License**
+This project is licensed under the MIT License.
+See the LICENSE file for more details.
+(...tbh, Idk if I need this section or what I uses, I'm sorry)